jotego/jt49/README.md

 clk_en cannot be set to 1 for correct operation.
 The design assumes that there will be at least one empty clock cycle between every two clk_en high clock cycles.

+## Files for Simulation and Synthesis

+When used inside a [JTFRAME](https://github.com/jotego/jtframe) project, you can use the [yaml](hdl/jt49.yaml) file provided.
+If you are using this repository on its own, there is a [qip](syn/quartus/jt49.qip) for Intel Quartus available.

+It is recommended to use this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in your project.

 ## Port Description jt49

 Name     | Direction | Width | Purpose